Simba14/mitein/README.md

 ## 🚀 Quick start

 1.  **Before developing.**
     Firebase CLI is required in order to use features such as the emulator.
-Install it by doing the following `yarn global firebase-tools`.
+Install it by doing the following `npm install -g firebase-tools`.

     Once installed you will need to authenticate by running `firebase login`